tfletch3018/The_Portfolio/README.md

 * If you want to go above and beyond, try using animations and react component libraries.
 Note that this will _not_ affect your grade, but it may impact how potentials employers gauge your knowledge.

-### React
-Additionally, this new portfolio should be created using React.
-At a minimum, your portfolio should include the following:
-* A `Header` component that appears on multiple pages
-* A single `Project` component that will be used multiple times on a single page
-* Navigation with React Router, dynamic rendering, or another third part router
-* A `Footer` component that appears on multiple pages

 ## Installation
 ```
 •Open up your terminal of choice